lizard-buzzard/spring-security-user-registration/README.md

 ```
 This code includes [Spring Events](https://www.baeldung.com/spring-events) (additional reading is [Better application events in Spring Framework 4.2](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2))

-The new entity which is intended to store a verification token in the database is added.
+The new entity which is intended to store the verification token in the database is added.
 The verification token is a key artifact through which a user is verified ([Registration – Activate a New Account by Email](https://www.baeldung.com/registration-verify-user-by-email))
 ```
 @Entity
 @Table(name = "verification_property")